-đŸ± Monthly Cost of Owning a Cat in the UK (2026 Guide)
+Monthly Cost of Owning a Cat in the UK (What You Should Expect in 2026)

 From food and litter to routine veterinary care, the costs of cat ownership can add up over time.